 Benefits of Laughter Yoga

-Laughing for a sustained period of time is key to reaping the health benefits of laughter yoga.
+Laughing for a sustained period of time is key to reaping the health benefits of this type of yoga.
 Classes routinely help students laugh steadily for 15 to 20 minutes.

 The results?
 Increased oxygen intake and blood flow, improved blood vessel function, and lower blood pressure.
 This helps protect your heart, boosts energy, dissolves stress and allows you to gain focus.